Sailajakota/Data_projects_TripleTen/Manhattan Vacation Rental Market/README.md

 ## 🏙️ Project 2: Manhattan Vacation Rental Market
 **TripleTen Business Intelligence Analytics Program**

-This was the second project I completed as part of the TripleTen Business Intelligence Analytics Program.
+This was the Part2 of First project I completed as part of the TripleTen Business Intelligence Analytics Program.
 The goal was to apply advanced spreadsheet techniques to analyze Airbnb listings in Manhattan, NYC and provide recommendations to a client looking to invest in short-term vacation rental properties.

 ---